eirikhanasand/iikg2001/exam/exam21.md

 10. Consultation

 ## Question 14
-What kind of activities are common for the second stage of the Code Review Process?
+What kind of activities are common for the second stage of the Code Review Process?<br/>
 NOTE: Wrong choices give negative points

 1. Collect developer documentation.